-Due to a combination of construction by day, and music at night, the center of town can be obnoxiously loud.
+Due to a combination of construction and music at night, the center of town can be obnoxiously loud.
 If you want any hope of a good night's sleep, stay a few blocks away from the city center.

-- Balsa Surf Camp – A good option if you're serious about learning to surf.
+Balsa Surf Camp – A good option if you're serious about learning to surf.

 Short Term Housing

-If you decide to spend a few weeks, or months, in Montanita, you can save a lot of money by looking for a room, apartment, or beach hut to rent.
+If you decide to spend a few weeks or months in Montanita, Ecuador, you can save a lot of money by looking for a room, apartment, or beach hut to rent.

 Things to See & Do

-- Whale Watching – From June to September, humpback whales visit the coast of Ecuador.
-The best place to spot these amazing creatures is off the coast of Puerto Lopez, an hour north of Montanita.
+During the high season, from June to September, humpback whales visit the coast of Ecuador.
+The best place to spot these extraordinary creatures is off the coast of Puerto Lopez, an hour north of Montanita.

 Food & Drink

 The restaurant food in Montanita is average, at best.
 To save money and support fellow travelers, take advantage of the various street foods.